harshulgandhi/salesfast/Catalog.md

 ---
 ## Chapter 3 - Descriptions of each "Merit"

-This section describes the benefits of using SalesFast in terms of time saving, getting first hand intelligent information (without manual work) and eventually better profit.
-Following figure briefly describes all the benefits that SalesFast provides.
+SalesFast can provide assistance to all roles at BioPharma in activities related to planning done before the sales meeting, during the meeting and after the meeting.
+Apart from these, it comes with certain features that can help BioPharma employees in terms of time saving, getting first hand intelligent information (without manual work) and eventually better profit.
+Following figure briefly describes all the benefits that SalesFast has.

 <img src="benefits-brief 2.jpg"/>